litements/site/docs/index.md

 ## Other info

 * The modules are designed to work with string data (for example queue messages will always be strings).
 In some cases the encoding/decoding can be modified.
-* The different structures create a database table if it does no exist, and modify some siettings to make it as performant as possible.
+* The different structures create a database table if it does no exist, and modify some settings to make it as performant as possible.
 With that in mind, you can have both the [counter](/counter) and the [queue](/queue) module use the same database file.

 ## Performance settings